scheidan/WaMaSim/README.md

 }

-## define a complicated (and probably useless) rehabilitation strategy
+## 2) Define a complicated (and probably useless) rehabilitation strategy
 mystrategy <- . %>%
   replace.n.highest.risk(n=2, failure.rate=f.rate) %>%
   replace.more.failures.than(max.failures=5) %>%
-  replace.older.than(max.age=70, max.cost=2e6)  %>%
+  replace.older.than(max.age=100, max.cost=2e6)  %>%
-  replace.n.oldest(n=2) %>%
+  replace.n.oldest(n=3) %>%
-  replace.n.random(n=2)
+  replace.n.random(n=4)
+## This defines a prioritized sequence of annual rehabilitation steps as follows:
-## This means: every year (if we have enough budget!), replace first the 2 pipes
+## each year, and as long as we have enough budget, replace first the 2 pipes
-## with the highest risk, then all pipes with more than 5 failures,
+## with the highest risk of failure, then all pipes with more than 5 failures,
-## then all pipes older then 100 years (up to costs of 2e6), then the 3
+## then all pipes more than 100 years old, then the 3 oldest remaining pipes, and
-## oldest pipes remaining, and finally replace 4 randomly selected pipes.
+## finally replace 4 randomly selected pipes.
+Additionally, spendings on the
+## rehabilitation strategy \code{replace.older.than}, can not exceed a maximum
+## budget of 2,000,000 CHF.

+## Or, define a "do nothing" rehabilitation strategy (i.e. repairs only, no pipe replacement)
+# mystrategy <- . %>% do.nothing

-## run the simulation
+## 3) Run the simulation
 result <- simulate(t.sim=100,                  # run it for 100 years
-                   expansion=0,                # do not expand the system rehabilitation=mystrategy,  # use the strategy defined above failure.rate=f.rate,        # use the failure rate defined above income = 1e6,               # the annual income
+                   expansion=0,                # do not expand the system rehabilitation=mystrategy,  # use the strategy defined above failure.rate=f.rate,        # use the failure rate defined above income=1e6,                 # the annual income
-                   initial.budget=30e6,
+                   initial.budget=30e6,        # the initial budget
-                   initial.inventory=500)      # start the simulation with 50 new pipes
+                   initial.inventory=500)      # start the simulation with 500 new pipes

 str(result)                                    # a list of model states
 ```